Korean, Edit

 ○ Bile formation with bilirubin produced as a result of destroying red blood cells

-⑷ Cellular elements : neutrophils (white blood cell)
+⑷ Cellular elements: leucocytes (white blood cell)

-① Originated from myeloid stem cells, 5,000 to 10,000 per 1 mm3
+① Originated from bone marrow stem cells, 5,000 to 10,000 per 1 mm3

-② life span : 100 to 200 days
+② life span: 100 to 200 days

 ③ Characteristic